DeepBrainChain/DeepBrainChain-MainChain/docs/join_dbc_testnet_EN.md

-# How to be a DBC validator?
+# How to run a DBC validator?

 1. Compile DBC chain